biggis-project/sensebox-station/FlinkDbSink/Readme.md

 Expected value: any valid JDBC connection string

-Currently, only PostgreSQL JDBC driver is linked into job
+Currently, only MySQL and PostgreSQL JDBC drivers are linked into job